mac-comp127/critters/README.md

 **Acknowledgement:** Paul Cantrell developed this lab, Shilad tweaked the Eye code, Bret tweaked the default critters, Libby added x, y offsets for Critters and a test program.

-Today's lab is a bit of silly fun in the name of practicing graphics programming.
+Today's lab is a bit of silly fun in the name of practicing graphics programming and using inheritance.

 This project provides a framework for building little critters that wander around the screen.
+You will add your own critters.

+## Create your critter

 Begin by studying one of the existing critters.
 Take a look at BoxBot, RoundBug, and Mario as examples.
 Run `CritterTester` to study the individual critters.
 Then run `CritterParty` to see all of them wandering around together.

 Now create some new critters of your own!
-Create a new class that extends Critter, called `LastnameCritter` to make sure that your critter’s name is unique.
-Add a comment to the top of your Critter file with your full name.
+Create a new class that extends `Critter`, called `YourLastNameCritter` (but with your actual last name) to make sure that your critter’s name is unique.
+Add a comment to the top of your `Critter` file with your full name.

 There are only three requirements for your critter:
 - Add animated legs or eyes (or both), as the example critters do.
 - Don’t make it so big that it hogs the screen.
+Play nice with the other critters.
 - Have fun!

 Test your new type of Critter using `CritterTester`.
 Change it to create one of your type of Critter rather than one of the examples.

 Design your critter so that it approximately fits within the grey guide box that `CritterTester` draws.

 **Important notes:**